opthomas-prime/syncthingsync/README.md

 # syncthingsync
-Forces Syncthing devices to sync and waits for completion.
+Forces Syncthing devices to sync a folder and waits for completion.